marydavis/let-it-glow/README.md

   1. Open the Arduiono IDE.
   1. Confirm board setup, click `Tools` in the top toolbar which should include the below:
       * `Board: Arduino/Genuino Uno` - if not, select it from the list.
-      * `Port: Arduino/Genuino Uno` - don't worry if it has other information too, just make sure it has the board in it.
+      * `Port: Arduino/Genuino Uno` - if not, select it from the list (find the one that contains 'Arduino/Genuino Uno', don't worry if it has other text too).

-  1. Next, click `File` in the top toolbar.
-  1. Open the Blink example by going to `Examples -> 01.Basics -> Blink`.
+  1. Next, in the File menu open the Blink example: `File -> Examples -> 01.Basics -> Blink`.
+      * This example code will make your orange light on your board flash every 1 second.
+  1. Upload this code to your board by clicking Upload.
-  1. Click the ➡️(right arrow) for Upload, it is next to the check mark above the "Blink" tab name.
+      * Click the ➡️(right arrow) for Upload, it is next to the check mark above the "Blink" tab name.
   1. You should see it sending information in the console at the bottom of the screen and several lights flashing on your board.
   1. Now you should see the orange light on your board flashing every 1 second.

-  **If so, you are ready for the project!**
+  **If so, your board and setup works!
+Yay, you are ready for the project!**

 ## The Project Begins